World of Sport (Australian TV program): History

-The show also featured woodchopping contests, contest involving sand and blue-metal shovelling, sheaf tossing, track-cycle sprint-racing on rollers (with world champion cyclist Sid Patterson taking on all comers), and a game of indoor football invented specifically for that show in that particular studio space.
-The show was also famous for having champion VFL footballers of the day appearing on the show to contest the Handball Competition, and receive prizes such as meat pies and hairdryers.
+The show also featured woodchopping contests, a contest involving sand and blue-metal shovelling, sheaf tossing, track-cycle sprint-racing on rollers (with world champion cyclist Sid Patterson taking on all comers), and a game of indoor football invented specifically for that show in that particular studio space.
+The show was also famous for having champion VFL footballers of the day appearing on the show to contest the handball competition, and receive prizes such as meat pies and hairdryers.

 A group involved in the Melbourne-based post-punk little band scene of the 1980s named themselves after the show.